5 Eco - Friendly Fashion Brands Leading Sustainable Style

 Established in 2003, founder Tom Kay saw a gap in the market for a fashion company which prioritised innovation and product development.
 Finisterre's philosophy is to design and create functional and sustainable products.

 They’ve created ranges of menswear, womenswear and accessories through circular sourcing, using renewable and recyclable materials.
 In February 2018, they were made a Certified B Corporation.
-This is a globally-recognised certification acknowledging the high environmental standards of a company.
+This is a globally recognised certification acknowledging the high environmental standards of a company.

 This is assessed every two years to ensure continued compliance.